dbos-inc/dbos-docs/docs/python/reference/task_queues.md

 ) -> WorkflowHandle[R]
 ```

-Enqueue a task for processing and return a [handle](./workflow_handles.md) to it.
+Enqueue a function for processing and return a [handle](./workflow_handles.md) to it.
 You can enqueue any DBOS-annotated function.
-The `enqueue` method durably enqueues your task; after it returns your task is guaranteed to later execute even if your app is interrupted.
+The `enqueue` method durably enqueues your function; after it returns your function is guaranteed to later execute even if your app is interrupted.

 **Example syntax:**